apache/datafusion/datafusion/physical-expr-common/README.md

 [DataFusion][df] is an extensible query execution framework, written in Rust, that uses Apache Arrow as its in-memory format.

-This crate is a submodule of DataFusion that provides the core functionality of physical expressions.
+This crate is a submodule of DataFusion that provides shared APIs for implementing physical expressions such as `PhysicalExpr` and `PhysicalSortExpr`.
-Like `PhysicalExpr` or `PhysicalSortExpr` and related things.

 [df]: https://crates.io/crates/datafusion